 A compulsory recall applies to certain types of airbags made by Takata Corporation that use a chemical called phase-stabilised ammonium nitrate (PSAN) as a propellant and are fitted to vehicles or retrieved from vehicles as spare parts.
 These 'Affected Takata Airbag Inflators' have an inherent design defect that creates a safety risk.

 In addition to the compulsory recall, there are three categories of Takata PSAN-related voluntary recalls and one Takata NADI 5-AT-related voluntary recall:

 - certain trucks that are fitted with defective Takata airbag inflators

-Some critical vehicles have been identified as being fitted with a different type of Takata airbag inflator that is not subject to the compulsory recall, and they are being voluntarily recalled because they may have been improperly manufactured.
+Some critical vehicles have been identified as being fitted with a different type of Takata airbag inflator which is not subject to the compulsory recall, and they are being voluntarily recalled because they may have been improperly manufactured.
 These airbags have been fitted to some vehicles as replacement parts under a previous Takata recall.

 Takata-related truck recalls